Frequently Asked Questions (FAQ)

 - A fire suppression system with the following safety precautions incorporated: fire alarm, gas, smoke and heat detectors, heat activated sprinkler system, fire related insulation, strobe light, and a horn

-- HVAC systems to keep the batteries from experiencing thermal abuse, overheating
+- HVAC systems to keep the batteries from experiencing thermal abuse or overheating

 - A Fire Risk Management Plan will accompany the planning application.

-As part of the Environmental Activity and Sector Registry (EASR) permitting process, a Noise Impact Assessment was completed for the project and submitted to the Ministry of Environment Conservation and Parks.
-This included an ambient noise survey to establish the existing ‘noise envelope’ at the site, taking into consideration zoning, nearby highways, and other relevant factors.
+As part of the Environmental Activity and Sector Registry (EASR) permitting process, a Noise Impact Assessment will be completed for the project and submitted to the Ministry of Environment Conservation and Parks.
+This includes an ambient noise survey to establish the existing ‘noise envelope’ at the site, taking into consideration zoning, nearby highways, and other relevant factors.

-The batteries themselves do not make noise, however the cooling system fans do generate noise when operating.
-Use of an HVAC [heating, ventilation, and air conditioning] system is required to keep the batteries at safe operating temperatures (approximately ± 21°C), especially during the summer months.
-The Noise from the HVAC is minimal to negligible.
-The assessment determined that the BESS will operate within the sound level limits outlined in Chapter 3 of the EASR Publication at all nearby points of reception.
+The batteries themselves do not make much noise, however the cooling system fans do generate noise when operating.
+Use of an HVAC (heating, ventilation, and air conditioning)system is required to keep the batteries at safe operating temperatures (approximately ± 21°C), especially during the summer months.
+The noise from the HVAC is expected to be minimal to negligible at any nearby points of reception.
+This assessment will demonstrate that the BESS will operate within the sound level limits outlined in Chapter 3 of the EASR Publication at all nearby points of reception.

-Yes, we would have to connect the BESS to the existing grid and the only way to do so is via the adjacent Hydro One high voltage transmission lines.
-RES will have more details to share with the public through its consultation with Hydro One, as the relevant transmission system operator, and the Connection Impact Assessment (CIA) process it administers for new interconnection applicants.
-The Project design is considers a 100m setback from the Hydro One Transmission Right-of-Way as per the BESS Fire Protection Risk & Response Assessment Standard.
+Yes, we will connect the BESS to the existing grid via the adjacent Hydro One high voltage transmission lines.
+RES will have more details to share with the public through its consultation with Hydro One, as the relevant transmission system operator, and the interconnection process it administers for new connections.
+The Project design considers a 100m setback from the Hydro One Transmission Right-of-Way as per the BESS Fire Protection Risk & Response Assessment Standard.
 The potential connection line currently illustrated on the site map included is conceptual and should be used for discussion purposes.